RhDm/dogsled/README.md

 Why *dogsled*?
 Well, first of all, because of the dogs.
 Second, because together many dogs can push a cargo too heavy for one dog to handle.
 Similarily, dogsled divides heavy computations into smaller ones.
 As with many algorithms and life situations, divide and conquer, right?

+# `dogsled` is in late alpha phase
+if you spot a bug or have a suggestion feel free to open an issue if wish to test `dogsled` and need the data, feel free to drop me an email at: dmitri.stepanov1@gmail.com

 ## Quirks and features